Top Rated Walkie Talkies For Hunting (And Two Way Radios 2018)

 Direct and group calling is also supported as is NOAA weather radio reports, a vital feature you need if you want to be kept informed and stay safe.

-Finally, it runs on AA batteries, which are handy as they’re easy to swap out and replace with fresh ones when needed.
+Finally, each handheld radio runs on four AA batteries, which are handy as they’re easy to swap out and replace with fresh ones when needed.
+Also, it includes with entire drop-in charger capacity, too.

 So if your a hunter looking for top range, top quality, and top value, this could be the one for you.